jorgecotillo/green_light_health/README.md

 Denise Fung (Real Person)
 Age 28
 Denise Fung is a data analyst working in San Francisco, CA. She has been working from home since the pandemic started and her company is unlikely to return to the office until late this year.
 She wants to prevent the spread of illness and protect others, but needs to leave home for essentials.
-She wants an easy way to know if she has been potentially been in contact with someone who is ill even if she is not showing symptoms so that she can stay home and protect others.
+She wants an easy way to know if she has potentially been in contact with someone who is ill even if she is not showing symptoms herself so that she can stay home and protect others.
 She will avoid contact with others if there is a contact tracing mechanism in place to inform her that she is a potential carrier.

 Chris J
 Boston, MA